-What I didn’t like: There wasn’t anything about the story that I didn’t like.
+What I didn’t like: There was nothing that I didn’t like about the anthology.

 Star Rating: 4.5 Stars